For a simple and quick tutorial on the basics of mounting and sighting-in your new rifle scope, look no further.

 You might also find the video below from Midway USA useful:

-Using different ammo/bullets – Not all ammo acts the same way.
+Not all ammo acts the same way.
 Even the same ammo made by different brands or different ammo but has the same weight will give a different bullet strike each time.
-When you sight in your scope, you’ll want to use the right ammo for the distance.
-If you’re going to be using a different type of ammo on hunting day, you’ll want to zero it first to make sure you still get well-placed shots.3
+When you sight in your scope, you'll want to use the right ammo for the distance.
+If you're going to be using a different type of ammo on hunting day, you'll want to zero it first to make sure you still get well-placed shots.

-Using different distances – If you’re hunting with longer distances than 100 yards, you’ll need to make scope adjustments and sight in your ammo to compensate for bullet drop.
-For example, if you’re sighted in for your type of bullet at 100 yards, you might want to shoot two or three inches higher than what you would at 100 yards to hit bullseye at 200 yards.
-There are also ballistic calculators available in other hunting optics such as laser rangefinders and rangefinder binoculars to do the math for you.4
+If you're hunting with longer distances than 100 yards, you'll need to make scope adjustments and sight in your ammo to compensate for bullet drop.
+For example, if you're sighted in for your type of bullet at 100 yards, you might want to shoot two or three inches higher than what you would at 100 yards to hit bullseye at 200 yards.
+There are also ballistic calculators available in other hunting optics such as laser rangefinders and rangefinder binoculars to do the math for you.

 So there you have it.
 A simple run down of what it's going to take to get your scope mounted and sighted in.
 While the entire process may not be as easy as pie, it's designed to make sure your scope lasts, performs well, and that injury to yourself and others are eliminated.